 Results and Analysis

 This section presents the characterisation results for the fabricated grid resolution standards.
-Measurements are organised by technique: AFM surface roughness is reported first, as it characterises the top face of the metal features independently of the edge geometry, followed by sidewall angle analysis from the electron detector, and finally a comparison of electron contrast between Au and DLC coatings.
-Where relevant, results are compared against the targets established in Section 1.4: a sidewall angle of at least 89.4°, surface roughness below 1 nm Rq, and a grid cell size of 100 µm x 100 µm.
+Measurements are organised by technique: AFM surface roughness is reported first, as it characterises the top face of the metal features independently of the edge geometry, followed by sidewall angle analysis from the SEM, .
+Where relevant, results are compared against the targets established in Section 1.4: a sidewall angle of at least 89.4°, surface roughness below 1 nm Rq.
+To note; the comparison of electron contrast between Au and DLC coatings was left to Appendix E.

 4.1 Surface Roughness